Semi-classical limit of an attractive Fermi gas in one or two dimensions: Introduction

 to ensure that the interaction energy remains of order $N$.
 In this scaling, each particle interacts in the limit with a huge number of particles, and the range of the interaction remains macroscopically of order 1.
 In \cite{fournais_semi-classical_2018}, the authors show that the ground-state energy of such a system converges to the Thomas-Fermi energy

-Following papers \cite{cardenas_norm_2024, cardenas_quantitative_2025} have then proved a norm convergence and controled (by $\hbar$) the rate of convergence of the Husimi and Wigner functions of the minimizers, under some additional assumptions.
+In following papers \cite{cardenas_norm_2024, cardenas_quantitative_2025}, the norm convergence and control (by $\hbar$) of the rate of convergence of the Husimi and Wigner functions of the minimizers have then been proved, under some additional assumptions.
 These quantitative estimates are motivated by the limit $N\to +\infty$ for the solutions of an evolution equation involving $H_N$, for which quantitative estimates in $\hbar$ are needed \cite{benedikter_meanfield_2014, benedikter_effective_2015, benedikter_hartree_2016, fournais_optimal_2020}.
 Several papers have extended the results of \cite{fournais_semi-classical_2018} to different settings.
 For instance, in \cite{fournais_semi-classical_2020}, the authors established the convergence of the energy and the states when a strong external magnetic potential was added, that is when $-\hbar^2 \Delta_j$ is replaced by the magnetic Laplacian

 with $b_N N^{-1/3}\to \beta \in [0, +\infty]$.
 See also \cite{lieb_heavy_1992, lieb_asymptotics_1994, lieb_asymptotics_1994-1, lieb_ground_1995, perice_multiple_2024} for other results on the high magnetic field limit.
 Almost fermionic anyons have also been studied in a similar fashion in \cite{girardot_semiclassical_2021, girardot_lieb-thirring_2023}.
 These can be assimilated to fermions under a density dependent magnetic field.
 The corrections to the ground-state energy in the mean-field limit, on the torus, and for repulsive interactions (in the sense that $\widehat{v} \geq 0$) has been studied in a series of works \cite{hainzl_correlation_2020, benedikter_optimal_2020, benedikter_correlation_2021, benedikter_correlation_2023, christiansen_random_2023, christiansen_gell-mannbrueckner_2023, christiansen_correlation_2024, casadei_ground_2026}.
 Other scalings for $v_N$ have also been considered.
 In \cite{fournais_ground_2024}, strong interactions are considered with